A great vacuum takes the work out of housework

-Bagless vacuum cleaners are convenient and easy to use.
-The most obvious advantage of a bagless vacuum cleaner is that you don't have to buy replacement bags.
-However, bagless vacuums have a two-step process -- larger particles are deposited into the removable container, smaller particles go into the filter -- and the filters may need to be replaced.
-Some bagless vacuums are messy and awkward to dump.
+Bagless vacuums cleaners operate on a two-step process -- larger particles are deposited into a removable canister, smaller particles go into the filter.
+When the canister is full, you just remove it, dump the debris, and replace.
+The filters also have to be cleaned occasionally and, eventually, replaced as they wear out.
+The most obvious advantage of a bagless vacuum cleaner is that you don't have to buy replacement bags, but some bagless vacuums are messy and awkward to dump.
 And, eventually, dirt and pet hair will accumulate in the nooks and crannies of the container so it will have to be cleaned -- a task most owners find unappealing.
 However, not having to dispose of the bag is more environmentally friendly as it eliminates an added layer of trash.
 One other advantage to bagless: If you accidentally vacuum up a small item, you don't have to tear open the bag and dig through the contents to find it; the canisters are mostly see-through.